-There’s a certain mystique and excitement surrounding the idea of a security operations center.
+There’s a certain mystique and excitement surrounding the idea of a security operations center (SOC).

 It puts your in mind of a mission control style room, possibly in an underground bunker, where people in uniforms shout orders and spend all their time responding to imminent threats.